General Dentistry Tulsa, OK

 What is a dental abscess?

 A dental abscess is a pocket of pus that forms when a bacterial infection in your tooth or gums occurs.
-It usually happens when a cavity or gum disease goes untreated, and bacteria cause an infection in the soft part of your tooth called the pulp.
+It can happen when a cavity or gum disease goes untreated, and bacteria cause an infection in the soft part of your tooth called the pulp.

 An abscess can cause pain, swelling, and redness in the area around the infected tooth.
 You might also have a fever or feel sick.
 If the infection spreads, it can become serious.